nucypher/nucypher/docs/source/guides/contribution_guide.rst

 Making A Commit
 ---------------

-NuCypher takes pride in it's commit history.
+NuCypher takes pride in its commit history.

 When making a commit that you intend to contribute, keep your commit descriptive and succinct.
 Commit messages are best written in full sentences that make an attempt to accurately